Pumpkin Snickerdoodle Cookies

 Since they won’t spread much, size the cookies to your preference.
 For thinner, wider cookies, press down until they are about 1/2 inch.

-How to Store Healthy Pumpkin Cookies
+How to Store Almond Flour Cookies

 These yummy pumpkin snickerdoodle cookies will stay good in the fridge for up to a week (if they last that long!)